dschartman/resume-productivity-tools/README.md

 Edit the Jinja2 templates in the `templates/` directory to change the layout or content of your resume and cover letter.

+## Future Features and Roadmap

+This project is in its early stages and designed to streamline the job application process.
+As it evolves, we plan to introduce a range of features to enhance usability, flexibility, and effectiveness.
+Here are some of the future features and improvements we're considering:

+1. **Internal Scoring Model**: Develop an in-house scoring model to analyze and optimize resumes and cover letters, aiming to replace dependencies on external services like Jobscan.
+This will offer more control over the optimization process and privacy of data.

+2. **User-Friendly Interface**: Introduce graphical interfaces or web-based platforms to make the tool accessible to non-technical users.
+Simplifying interaction with the tool can help users generate personalized documents without deep technical knowledge.

+3. **Template Customization and Expansion**: Improve the template system to allow for more dynamic customization and easier modifications.
+This will enable users to adjust the aesthetics and structure of their resumes and cover letters to better match personal preferences and job requirements.

+4. **Enhanced Error Handling and User Feedback**: Implement more detailed error messages and validation feedback within the tool.
+Providing clear guidance for correcting data issues will improve the user experience, especially for manually edited JSON files.

+5. **Comprehensive Testing Suite**: Expand the testing framework to include integration tests that cover the end-to-end document generation process.
+This will ensure the tool's reliability and robustness as new features are added.

+6. **Documentation and Guides**: Continue to develop detailed documentation, including step-by-step guides for creating or modifying templates, understanding data models, and troubleshooting common issues.

+7. **Performance Optimization**: Address scalability and performance concerns to ensure the tool can efficiently handle an increased number of templates and extensive customization options without compromising speed or reliability.

+8. **Internationalization and Localization**: Incorporate support for multiple languages and adapt the tool to meet the resume standards of different countries.
+This will make the tool more versatile and useful for a global audience.

+We are committed to enhancing this tool and welcome feedback and contributions from the community.
+Stay tuned for updates as we work to bring these features to life.

 ## Contributing

 Contributions are welcome!
 Please read our contributing guidelines (link to guidelines) for how to propose bug fixes, features, and improvements.